beaker-project/beaker/Server/README.txt

-medusa
+Beaker

 This is a TurboGears (http://www.turbogears.org) project.
-It can be started by running the start-medusa.py script.
+It can be started by running the start-server.py script.

 ***Group ACL's***